DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

 ### Configure a FQDN for the Ingress Controller EXTERNAL_IP

-During the installation of the Ingress Controller, an Azure Public IP address is created that corresponds with Ingress Controller service in Kubernetes.
-We can associate the Azure Public IP with a Fully Qualified Domain Name.
+Because our Kubernetes cluster is hosted on Azure AKS, during the installation of the Ingress Controller an Azure Public IP address is created that corresponds with the service EXTERNAL_IP.
+We can associate this Azure Public IP with a Fully Qualified Domain Name.

     # Public IP address of your Ingress Controller
     EXTERNAL_IP=$(kubectl get services ingress-nginx-controller | awk 'NR==2 {print $4}')